 This is how we can create log file with date in PowerShell.

-This is how we can create a daily log file in PowerShell that will be created on today’s date.
+This is how we can create a daily log file in PowerShell that will be created today.

 Now, we can see how to create a log file with datetime using PowerShell.